 TERRAIN: Mostly easy, except for one very steep section.
 The path comes close to sheer cliffs.
 Open forest for the most part and not too technical.
 Steep section = climb of almost 300 metres over 1.7km.

-ITINERARY: After breakfast, your driver will drop you at the start of your walk.
+ITINERARY: After breakfast, drive yourself to the start of your walk.
 Beginning in Cloudy Bay, this walk captures the ruggedness of southern Bruny quite unlike any other walk.
 As you walk along the Cloudy Beaches, you will be hemmed in by East and West Cloudy Head, forming an impressive and intimidating frame against the swells filing up from the Great Southern Ocean.
 The climb up East Cloudy Head will bring you past Beaufort Bay, small, beautiful, and harsh before you enter into remarkably thick coastal heath.
 Once you reach the top of the head you will feel a million miles from human civilisation as you look out over the southern extremity of Tasmania.
 This walk truly portrays the harshness and the beauty of Mother Nature.
-After meeting your host back in Cloudy Bay, you will swing via the local winery for a quick wine tasting, before heading back to your comfy abode for a relaxed dinner.
+Afterwards drive yourself back to your accommmodation, why not swing via the local winery for a quick wine tasting, before heading back to your comfy abode.

 WALK GRADE: Approximately 6kms.
 3.5 hours walking with breaks.
 Medium grade.
 Ascent/descent: 270m/270m